-Initial: Midpoint: Final: 7.
-Assessment & diagnosis: Assessment & diagnosis of problems, capabilities & issues associated with individuals, groups, and/or organizations.
+Initial: Midpoint: Final: Assessment & diagnosis: Assessment & diagnosis of problems, capabilities & issues associated with individuals, groups, and/or organizations.
 Competent and effective communication of findings.
-Measurement, Psychometrics & Evaluation - Independently selects e methods of assessment/evaluation in ways that are responsive to an individuals, couples, families, and groups, and the context in which Diagnosis - Utilizes case formulation and diagnosis for intervention planning with attention to stages of human development and diversity, and the context in which ch the prese nting problen ıs occur Communication of Findings - Communication of results in written constructively, and accurately in a conceptually and contextually ap propriate n nanner Comments (include date of comments): 1 8.
-Intervention: Utilizes interventions to alleviate suffering and to promote health and well-being of individuals, groups, and/or organizations.
+Measurement, Psychometrics & Evaluation - Independently select ts and im plements mu ıltiple methods of assessment/evaluation in ways that are responsive to erse individuals, couples, families, and groups, and the context in whic h these p resent Diagnosis - Utilizes case formulation and diagnosis for interventio stages of human development and diversity, and the context in whoccur - - occur Communication of Findings - Communication of results in written constructively, and accurately in a conceptually and contextually a у, Comments (include date of comments): Intervention: Utilizes interventions to alleviate suffering and to promote health and well-being of individuals, groups, and/or organizations.
 Provides increasingly skilled interventions, and demonstrates specialty procedures and techniques well.
-Establishes therapeutic alliance, attends to interpersonal processes, conceptualizes problems and designs interventions within evidence-based framework using best-practices standards. -4 Knowledge of Interventions - Applies evidence-based intervention rical bases of intervention strategies, evidence-based principles of chang e, and patie nt preferences a concentry lization and Intervention planning - Independent intervention planning, includin intervention planning specific to case and context g conceptua Skills - Clinical skills and judgment in the application of specific te abriques Progress evaluation - Evaluate treatment progress using empirically- ssassmant tac hniques and measures, and modify planning as indicated supported a miques Comments (include date of comments): comments (include date of comments).
-9. Supervision: Collaborates effectively in supervision as both a supervisor (when appropriate) and supervisee, with development of f knowledge and skills in supervision.
-Communicates expectations of self to supervisor, actively seeks guidance in development of clinical skills, seeks specific, appropriate practice opportunities, identifies own strengths and weaknesses, provides frequent feedback to supervisor with specific requests for further development, prepares for difficult clinical situations, well prepared for learning opportunities, open to supervisory feedback 1 for professional growth.
+Establishes therapeutic alliance, attends to interpersonal processes, conceptualizes problems and designs interventions within evidence-based framework using best-practices standards.
+Knowledge of Interventions - Applies evidence-based intervention n strategie es, based on 1 empirical bases of intervention strategies, evidence-based princip les of cha ange, and pa tient preferences

+Intervention planning - Independent intervention planning, including conceptualization and intervention planning specific to case and context

+Skills - Clinical skills and judgment in the application of specific techniques

+Progress evaluation - Evaluate treatment progress using empirically-supported assessment techniques and measures, and modify planning as indicated

+Supervision: Collaborates effectively in supervision as both a supervisor (when appropriate) and supervisee, with development of knowledge and skills in supervision.
+Communicates expectations of self to supervisor, actively seeks guidance in development of clinical skills, seeks specific, appropriate practice opportunities, identifies own strengths and weaknesses, provides frequent feedback to supervisor with specific requests for further development, prepares for difficult clinical situations, well prepared for learning opportunities, open to supervisory feedback for professional growth.

 Expectations and Roles - Understands basic supervision concepts and principles, and the developmental process of clinical supervision.

-Processes and Procedures - Knowledge of procedures and practices of supervision Skills Development - Engages in professional reflection about one's clinical relationships with supervisors and supervisees, as well as their own and supervisees' relationships with their patients Participation in Supervision Process - Provides supervision to others in routine cases as available: maintains effective role as supervisee in own supervision Ethical and Legal Issues - Essential Component: Command of and application of relevant ethical, legal, and professional standards and guidelines Comments (include date of comments):
+Processes and Procedures - Knowledge of procedures and practices of supervision

+Skills Development - Engages in professional reflection about one's clinical relationships with supervisors and supervisees, as well as their own and supervisees' relationships with their patients

+Participation in Supervision Process - Provides supervision to others in routine cases as available; maintains effective role as supervisee in own supervision

+Ethical and Legal Issues - Essential Component: Command of and application of relevant ethical, legal, and professional standards and guidelines